Search for Ultralight Dark Matter with Quantum Magnetometry in the Earth's Cavity

 with $g_{a, \gamma'} = g_{a\gamma\gamma}, \epsilon$ and $\mathcal{A}_{a, \gamma'} = a_0, A'$ representing the coupling constants and field amplitudes for axions and dark photons, respectively.
 The delta function $\delta(f - f_{\rm s})$ accurately models the line-like spectral signature of the signal for our relatively short observation time $T_{\rm obs}$, which is much smaller than the coherent integration time $\tau$.
 Since the noise is statistically stationary within the measurement window in the frequency domain, we define an estimator for the dark matter line signal at frequency $f = f_{\rm s}$ as

 where we have approximated $\delta(0) \approx T_{\rm obs}$ for finite observation time.
 The noise PSD, $S_{\rm n}(f_{\rm s})$, follows a $\chi^2$ distribution with two degrees of freedom \cite{1975ApJS...29..285G}.
 For cases where the observation time exceeds the coherence time, we refer the reader to Refs. \cite{Fedderke:2021rrm,Nishizawa:2025xka} for the definition of the weighted estimator applied over multiple data segments, which incorporates the signal bandwidth and corresponding corrections.
+Moreover, we provide representative examples of the noise amplitude distributions at selected frequencies in the Supplementary Material, demonstrating that they are well described by a $\chi^2$ distribution as expected.
+The $p$-values from the $\chi^2$ goodness-of-fit test across the entire frequency range of interest are also shown.

 We first identify potential signal candidates by calculating the signal-to-noise ratio (SNR), defined as

 where $\sigma(f_{\rm s})$ is the standard deviation of the noise and $\langle \cdot \rangle$ denotes the ensemble average.
 The noise standard deviation $\sigma(f_{\rm s})$ is evaluated using the observed PSD over $\pm 200$ frequency bins centered around $f = f_{\rm s}$, excluding the three bins immediately surrounding $f = f_{\rm s}$ to avoid contamination from a potential signal.
 This approach ensures that the noise variance estimate is independent of any candidate signal itself and automatically excludes signals broader than a single frequency bin \cite{Nishizawa:2025xka}.